LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The crude word classification scheme would recognize "crash", but not
 "crashed" or "crashes".
-You could make whole repetitive file entries
+You could make whole file entries
+for each key variation, repeating the value paragraph.
-for each variation.
-Another approach is to use a data file
+A concise approach is to use a data file
 like :file:`HelpNotResponses2.txt`.
 Here are the first few lines:

 .. literalinclude:: ../projects/Dictionaries/FakeAdviseLab/HelpNotResponses2.txt